PiyushKamble/JavaCodeGenerator/README.md

 }
 ```

 For the most part, constructors work just like methods.
-When emitting code, JavaPoet will place
+When emitting code, JavaCodeGenerator  will place
 constructors before methods in the output file.

 ### Parameters